GSA-TTS/identity-handbook/_articles/project-principles.md

 ## Strategic pillars

 ### Help agencies focus on their core missions, not identity
 *We do the work so agencies don’t have to.* Login.gov enables and creates a seamless way for the public to engage and interact with their agency through a secure, user friendly login experience.
-We are a trustworthy government partner to the government agencies that integrate with login.gov.
+We are a trustworthy government partner to the government agencies that integrate with Login.gov.

 ### Lower barriers to accessing government services for the public
 *We decrease the friction of using government services online.*

 ### Protect users’ security + privacy
-*We are stringent about security and privacy best practices.* Login.gov takes seriously the use of authentication and identity best security practices at every stage of the login.gov experience.
+*We are stringent about security and privacy best practices.* Login.gov takes seriously the use of authentication and identity best security practices at every stage of the Login.gov experience.
 You can read more about that in our [privacy and security statement](https://login.gov/policy/).

 ### Drive accountability + transparency
 *We help improve public trust in government by being open source.* Login.gov shares our processes with the public and government agency partners early and often and publicly abide by security and privacy standards.